 BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

-A company that we wrote about in May, 2010, CDI Corp.
-(CDI-NYSE), is currently of particular interest.
-Alas, the company was purchased in 2011 for $10.01 (U.S.) and currently trades near $8.
+A company that we wrote about in May 2010, CDI Corp., is currently of particular interest.
+Alas, the company was purchased in 2011 for US$10.01 and currently trades near $8.00.
 That is a long time for dead money, although the quarterly dividend of 13 cents has alleviated the pain somewhat.
 Alack, that disappeared in 2015.

-This staffing solutions company, which also provides engineering and IT solutions, has done poorly for understandable reasons.
-When the scariness of Y2K was in the air, CDI was booking revenues of $1.7-billion.
-Sales remained above $1-billion until the recession tightened its grip and they plummeted to $885-million, accompanied by a loss of $19.9-million.
+Sales remained above $1 billion until the recession tightened its grip and they plummeted to $885 million, accompanied by a loss of $19.9 million.
 That dropped the stock price to the $7.50 range.
 As ugly as that was, it was nothing when measured against last year, when shares fell below $5.

 The major culprits again were rapidly declining revenues, with 2016 tumbling to $865 million from $986 million.
 The loss was $31.6 million compared with $37 million, neither number offering bragging rights.

 At the same time, cash and cash equivalents dissolved; the tally of $45 million in 2013 shrunk to an anemic $3 million today.
 Fortunately, debt is nonexistent, but one has to question how long that can remain the case with the significant red ink.

 Given the negatives, why has this stock just jumped in interest for us?
 The primary reason is that CDI is examining strategic alternatives, and as usual, the rationale behind that is to maximize shareholder value.